edterbak/NodeRed_Heishamon_control/README.md

 [2022-05-19] (v14 beta5) Things done are:
 - BUG: Solar function. not producing kWh values. fixed

+[2022-05-20] (v14 beta6) Things done are:
+- ENHANCEMENT: General polishing of the Solar functionality
+- Fixed other issues.
+- ENHANCEMENT: Changed the gauge by a multicolor chart.
+Hope this is nicer.
+Added threshold to the graph.

+This will probably be the last build befor merging to main branch.... (fingers crossed)

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)